ashtishad/xm/README.md

    - `api_url`:
      If you run app with docker compose and make run: Base URL of the API (e.g., `127.0.0.1:8080/api`) If build the docker image, then run the app: Base URL of the API (e.g., `0.0.0.1:8080/api`)
-   - `accessToken`: Will be automatically set after login/register
+   - `accessToken`: Will be automatically set after login/register in the env

 Postman collection link: https://web.postman.co/workspace/3b0ac53d-a562-4470-9036-2537ea268429